WRLC Handbook

 The Washington Research Library Consortium expects its employees to behave in a professional, business-like manner at work, on WRLC premises, and whenever representing the WRLC.

-• Employees should report to work on time and prepared for the workday.
+- Employees should report to work on time.

 Conflicts of Interest

-All employees must avoid actions that are or could be considered as a conflict of interest between their personal or professional interests and the interests of the WRLC.
+All employees must avoid actions that are or could be perceived as a conflict of interest between their personal, financial, or professional interests and the interests of the WRLC.
 A conflict of interest may occur if an employee or a member of the employee’s immediate family or household:

 Employees who believe they are involved in a matter or activity in which a conflict of interest may exist should promptly and fully discuss the situation with their Director.
 The individual must refrain from further participation in the matter until the question is resolved and follow any directions given by the WRLC concerning the matter.